FedejGon/pyCC.id/docs/source/functions_postprocessing.rst

     post_process_params = {
         'evals': evals_nn,
         'pysr': pysr_settings,
-        'plot': True  # This will show the plots of the fits 'n_eval': 200   # Generate 200 points for the new evals_sr }
+        'plot': True,  # This will show the plots of the fits 'n_eval': 200,   # Generate 200 points for the new evals_sr }

     # Run the post-processing